karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 So I flipped the switch.
 My immediate reaction was that it seemed a bit off.
 But I wanted to give it a chance and credited that feeling towards just not being used to the theme yet.

-Flash forward a couple of days.
-I found myself switching to light mode for code review specifically.
+Flash forward a couple of days, I found myself switching to light mode for code review specifically.
 I didn't feel confident code reviewing in dark mode.
 I was scared I would miss something.
 It was after a couple of instances of this did I realize, GitHub dark mode is _too_ dark.
-And here's the proof.
+And here's why.

 ## The Proof is in the Palette (Pudding)

 ### Accessibility and Contrast Ratio

-I explain contrast ratio in depth [here](https://blog.karenying.com/posts/boost-visual-accessibility-by-auto-flipping-text-color#wcag-and-contrast-ratio) but here's what you need to know:
+I explain contrast ratio in depth [here](https://blog.karenying.com/posts/boost-visual-accessibility-by-auto-flipping-text-color#wcag-and-contrast-ratio) but this is what you need to know:

 - The contrast ratio between two colors mathematically calculates how different our eyes perceive them to be
 - It ranges between **1** (two of the same colors) to **21** (black and white)